 Tasmanian Devil Facts

-- Most notably, the Tasmanian Devil long ago became a symbol of aggressiveness and savage behavior.
+- The Tasmanian Devil long ago became a symbol of aggressiveness and savage behavior.
 While fact often becomes mistaken for fiction, in its case this symbolism is indeed based in fact.
-That’s because it does tend to have an extremely aggressive nature.
+That’s because it tends to have an extremely aggressive nature.

-- Furthermore, the impressive creature also represents a most unusual type of animal.
+- The impressive creature also represents a most unusual type of animal.
 That holds true because the remarkably animal classifies as a carnivorous marsupial mammal.
-Further, the animal also presently ranks as the largest such species still in existence.
+The amazing animal also presently ranks as the largest such species still in existence.

 - Sadly, however, the Tasmanian Devil may not hold that particular distinction for long.
 It once appeared numerous throughout a comparatively wide range of habitation.
-However, the creature now exists almost exclusively in only one isolated location in the world.
+The creature now exists almost exclusively in only one isolated location in the world.

-- Further, its population numbers dwindled dramatically during the 19th and early 20th centuries.
+- Its numbers dwindled dramatically during the 19th and early 20th centuries, though.
 But, the unique mammal finally became a protected species in 1941.
 Consequently, the population of the species slowly began to recover, at least for a period of time.

-- But, beginning in 1996, a new, and serious threat emerged.
+- Beginning in 1996, a new, and serious threat emerged.
 At that time, a bizarre disease began to ravage the population.
 Causing severe facial tumors, it eventually prevents feeding, and leads to starvation.
-Due to the consequences, the IUCN now lists it as Endangered.
+Due to this, the IUCN now lists it as Endangered.

 Tasmanian Devil Physical Description

-Firstly, although the Amazing Tasmanian Devil ranks as the largest animal of its kind, its nevertheless remains relatively small.
+Although the Amazing Tasmanian Devil ranks as the largest animal of its kind, it nevertheless remains relatively small.
 The magnificent animal does, however, display a moderate degree of sexual dimorphism.
-In its case, the males attain a slightly larger size than the females.
+In its case, the males attain a slightly larger size than females.

-This holds true due to the fact that males typically develop a head-and-body length of about 25.7 in (65.2 cm).
-Furthermore, the tail of the creature usually averages a length of roughly 10.2 in (25.8 cm).
-In addition, in terms of weight, the males of the species generally average about 18 lb (8.16 kg).
+This holds true due to the fact that males usually develop a head-and-body length of about 25.7 in (65.2 cm).
+The tail of the creature averages a length of roughly 10.2 in (25.8 cm).
+In terms of weight, the males of the species generally average about 18 lb (8.16 kg).